sikaeducation/curriculum/courses/201/units/basic-single-page-websites/README.md

 * Explain how the internet works
 * Explain how the web works
+* Diagram an HTML request
 * Select the correct semantic tag
 * Markup the content
 * Create page layouts
 * Explain the box model
 * Build simple color pallettes
 * Critique web designs

+## Video Lessons

+* Explain how the internet and web work
+* Walking through the website development process
+* Building a color pallette
+* Fixing HTML validation errors
+* Implementing a layout
+* Selecting type

 ## Sequence